CocoShun/MoonPause/README.md

 Forked from the "https://github.com/wynn1212/SDH-PauseGames/tree/main" repo mainained by wynn1212.
 All funtion in the original plugin is untouched, with additional support for auto pause/unpause of the active game upon moonlight streaming loss/resume.
 The auto streaming pause/unpause works by constantly monitoring the sunshine logs located at "/home/username/.config/sunshine/sunshine.log", looking for "Info: CLIENT CONNECTED" and "Info: CLIENT DISCONNECTED" to trigger the pause/unpase event.

+Disclaimer: Mainly for personal use only, heavy AI-assistance used during creation.

 A big thanks to **popsUlfr** for developing this amazing plugin!